7 Fascinating Tibetan Mastiff Fun Facts

 5. Team players

 Large guard dogs are usually used to working and protecting on their own.
 Guard dogs needed to be independent, and they patrolled the territory they were entrusted with guarding.
-The monastery Tibetan Mastiffs had a different idea of what guarding means.
+The monastery Tibetan Mastiffs had a different idea of what guarding meant.
 They were rarely patrolling the area they were guarding.
 Instead, they had a smaller partner.

-As weird as it sounds, but Tibetan Mastiffs were usually kept with Lhasa Apsos.
+As weird as it sounds, Tibetan Mastiffs were usually kept with Lhasa Apsos.
 Lhasas patrolled the area, and if they noticed anything suspicious, they would start barking and alert the “big dogs.”
 They made quite an impressive guard team.

 You can read more about Tibetan Mastiff’s guarding partners here - full Lhasa Apso profile.